Tsunami sirens in New Zealand: Canterbury

-As of June 2025, Christchurch has 45 tsunami sirens, which were installed in 2012 at a cost of $500,000.
-They were installed to serve as warnings for tsunami from across the Pacific Ocean, however, they were activated after the local 2016 Kaikōura earthquake.
+As of April 2026 Christchurch has 45 tsunami sirens, from Brooklands to Taylors Mistake.
+Of these, 22 were installed in 2012 at a cost of $550,000, between Waimari Beach and Sumner.
+Twenty five more were installed in 2015 around Christchurch.
+They are operated via radio signals transmitted from the Pages Road wastewater treatment plant, which are retransmitted by one of two repeaters (in the Port Hills and Sumner) to the sirens.
+The area's sirens were installed to serve as warnings for tsunami from across the Pacific Ocean, however, they were activated after New Zealand's 2016 Kaikōura earthquake.
 A tsunami alert was issued by Civil Defence at 1am, an hour after the earthquake, but the sirens did not activate until after 2am.
-After criticism was made about this, Christchurch mayor Lianne Dalziel called for a review and called the sirens a "waste of money" due to the "nature of the tsunami threat we face in the Christchurch environment and the fact they are only sirens and don't provide for voice commands".
+This was the first time the sirens had been used outside of tests.
+After the late sounding was criticised, Christchurch mayor Lianne Dalziel called for a review and called the sirens a "waste of money" due to the "nature of the tsunami threat we face in the Christchurch environment and the fact they are only sirens and don't provide for voice commands".
 In April 2025 the sirens did not turn on during a test because a contractor was dealing with a car crash, which drew criticism on its dependency on one person.
 In June 2025 the council decided to remove all of its sirens.

+Christchurch's sirens were tested twice a year, usually during the start and end of daylight savings.
+The tests would consist of the sirens being sounded for three minutes and then they would play a sound stating that "This is a test of the tsunami warning sirens.
+Do not be alarmed, this is only a test."
+The final siren test occurred in April 2026.

 There are tsunami sirens in the Timaru District, including Washdyke, Rangitata and Timaru city, which were installed in 2019 through 2021.
+Mechanical sirens were originally installed in the district in about the 1960s, with newer sirens being installed in the 1980s and late 2000s.
 The tsunami sirens in Hurunui were installed in 2010.

 Southland

-Tsunami sirens were installed in Invercargill in 1984 and 1985 after Southland had been affected by a region-wide flood.
+As of 2024 Invercargill does not have any tsunami warning sirens.
+Sirens were installed in the city in 1984 and 1985 after Southland was affected by a region-wide flood.
+In the mid 2010s Invercargill's 11 sirens were decommisioned and replaced with a mobile phone text warning system.
+Residents interested in receiving the warnings had to register.